-Urinary Incontinence treatment Los Angeles, Glendale
+Urinary Incontinence treatment specialist in Los Angeles and Glendale

 Urinary incontinence is defined as uncontrollable loss of urine.
 Urinary incontinence is not a normal consequence of aging and childbirth and with early evaluation and appropriate treatment in most cases can be treated and controlled.
 Continence is maintained by a combination of structural, muscular, and nervous system coordination that if disrupted can lead to urinary incontinence.

 It was not long ago that any woman who complained of urinary incontinence would be taken to the operating room for a variety of surgical treatments including an anterior and posterior repair to abdominal operations that were less than effective with significant short-term and long-term complications.
-At last count, 135 procedures for incontinence have been recorded.
+At last count, 135 procedures for urinary incontinence have been recorded.
 Over the past 25 years, significant advances in diagnosis and treatment of urinary incontinence have been made.
-Our goal with each patient is to identify the etiology of incontinence and design a treatment plan that meets her continence profile.
+Our goal with each patient is to identify the etiology of urinary incontinence and design a treatment plan that meets her continence profile.

 THESE FOLLOWING CONDITIONS CAN OCCUR TOGETHER IN THE SAME INDIVIDUAL AND SYMPTOMS MAY NOT DIRECTLY POINT TO THE CONDITION CAUSING A PATIENT’S INCONTINENCE.